Sionis hadn’t spoken for some time, instead tending to his noodles on the stove.

 “That’s why you starve your guests before you feed them,” Sionis said with a grin.
 “You can feed them an absolutely mediocre meal and they’ll think they’ve been given a meal fit for the King of Stonehaven.”

 “Sionis, I gotta tell you, I’m moved by your story.”

 “I would hope so,” Sionis replied.

 “I mean it.
-The Loremaster is supposed to be unbiased.
-I am supposed to sit here and coldly transcribe what you tell me, record it, and eventually bind it and display it in the Royal Library.
+I came here for facts.
+I expected to sit here and coldly transcribe what you tell me, record it, and eventually bind it and use it.
 It has always been so mechanical, but with this… with you…”

-“I’m very personable,” Sionis said, smiled.
+“I’m very personable,” Sionis said, smiling.
 “It could be the food, too.”